-There has also been a shift in efforts to provide senior centers with safe access to food.
+There has also been a shift in efforts to provide senior centers with safe access to food and medicines.
 Suzanne Myklebust, deputy director of public affairs at the NYC Department for the Aging, said that senior centers began providing grab-and-go meals on March 15 in response to the worsening pandemic.

 But as the crisis evolved, the Department for the Aging strategy had to change.

 “To further enable vulnerable older adults to stay in their homes and have continued access to food, this week, senior centers across the City will be transitioning from providing grab-and-go meals to a direct delivery system,” said Myklebust in a statement.